Chronic Pain Treatment

 3. Is there no obvious physical explanation for your chronic pain?

 Pain can be present even if there is no tissue damage, and pain can persist even after tissues heal from an injury.
 Your brain can create, amplify or diminish your experience of pain.
 This doesn’t mean that your pain is not real.
-All pain is real, and all pain exists only in the brain.
+All pain is real, and all pain exists due to the interpretation that occurs in the brain.

 Pain that has no physical basis (no underlying tissue damage, inflammation, etc.) or that appears more painful than is warranted based on objective findings, is often referred to as “Central Sensitization Pain”1.